-Bring yourself out of that mind cave we like to go to, where we analyze our thoughts and ponder and “What if?” ourselves like a dog gnawing on a bone.
-The mind cave is supposed to be a place we visit, not a place we move all our stuff to and start thinking of as “home”.
+Bring yourself out of that mind cave we like to go to, where we analyze our thoughts and ponder and “What if?” ourselves like a dog gnawing on a bone, and spend your time on something a little “lighter”.
+Remember, the mind cave is supposed to be a place we go hang out from time to time, not a place we move all our stuff into and start thinking of as “home”.

 Try to incorporate some of these ideas into your life on a regular basis so your brain can use some different muscles, and so that you can bring a little fun and freedom into your world.